xarray-contrib/xarray.dev/src/posts/xarray-kvikio/index.md

 ## Summary

-We demonstrate integrating the Kvikio library using Xarray's new backend entrypoints.
+We demonstrate integrating the kvikIO library using Xarray's new backend entrypoints.
 With everything set up, simply adding `engine="kvikio"` enables direct-to-GPU reads from disk or over the network.

 ## Appendix I : Step-by-step install instructions